colorfulnotion/docs.colorfulnotion.com/source/includes/_sampleObject.md

 <aside class="notice">
-This section provides a list of sample objects used by paraholic api
+This section provides a list of sample objects used by Polkaholic api
 </aside>

 (under construction)